ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

 {NOTE: }

-* An Elasticsearch [ETL](../../../server/ongoing-tasks/etl/basics) task _Extracts_ chosen documents
-  from RavenDB, _Transforms_ them by a user-defined transformation script, and _Loads_ the documents to an Elasticsearch destination.
+* An **Elasticsearch** [ETL](../../../server/ongoing-tasks/etl/basics) task creates an ETL process from selected collections in a RavenDB database to Elasticsearch destinations.

-* You can define an Elasticsearch ETL task using [Studio](../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes) or your [client](../../../client-api/operations/maintenance/etl/add-etl#example---add-elasticsearch-etl-task).
+* You can define an Elasticsearch ETL task using [Studio](../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task) or your [client](../../../client-api/operations/maintenance/etl/add-etl#example---add-elasticsearch-etl-task).

 * In this page: